The Schur multiplier norm and its dual norm

-The Theorem \ref{cbBSa} is easily reformulated into a {\em linear program,} whose optimal value is the completely bounded bilinear norm of the given self-adjoint $n \times n $ matrix $X$.
+The Corollary \ref{cbBSa} is easily reformulated into a {\em formal infinite linear program,} whose optimal value is the dual Schur norm of the given self-adjoint $n \times n $ matrix $A$.
 This linear minimizing program is not entirely in the standard form, since the number of linear constraints is infinite.
-On the other hand the proof of Theorem \ref{cbBSa} shows that the program has an optimal solution.
-We will use part of the words used in {\em linear programming theory,} so any vector representing a set of variables is called a solution, the words {\em feasible solution} means a vector of variables, which satisfies all the linear constraints and an optimal solution is a feasible solution, which solves the linear program.
-The dual of this program has an optimal solution, which only involves a finite number of non vanishing variables, and we will call any solution with only a finite number of non vanishing variables a {\em finite solution.} The optimal finite solution to the dual program, which we produce, is found as a consequence of the duality between the 2 norms $\|.\|_{cbB}$ and $\|.\|_S$ and the characterization of the latter norm as a factorization norm, as presented in Theorem \ref{L*R}.
+On the other hand the Corollary \ref{cbBSa} shows that the program has an optimal solution.
+We will use part of the words used in {\em linear programming theory,} so any vector representing a set of variables is called a solution, the words {\em feasible solution} means a vector of variables, which satisfies all the linear constraints and an optimal solution is a feasible solution, which solves the infinite linear program.
+We can not rely on the classical duality theorem for linear programs, so we will show that the formal dual of this program has an optimal solution with the same optimal value as the primal program, and we will get such a solution, which only involves a finite number of non vanishing variables.
+We will call any solution with only a finite number of non vanishing variables a {\em finite solution.} The optimal finite solution to the dual program, which we produce, is found as a consequence of the duality between the 2 norms $\|.\|_{\cas^*}$ and $\|.\|_S$ and the characterization of the latter norm given in Corollary \ref{diff}.

-Let $\cas$ denote the set of unit vectors in $\bc^n,$ then the linear program $(\cp)$ is defined as:
+Let now $\cas$ denote the set of unit vectors in $\bc^n,$ then the infinite linear program $(\cp)$ is defined as: